dirkor/dirkor.github.io/_pages/cv.md

 Work experience
 ======
-* 2018 - now: Lecturer in Informatics Engineering Study Program
+* March 2018 - now: Lecturer in Informatics Engineering Study Program
   * Faculty of Engineering, Sam Ratulangi University
   * Duties includes: Teaching, Research and Community service

-* September 2017: Asistant IT Manager
+* September 2017 - January 2018: Asistant IT Manager
+  * Aston Manado Hotel, Archipelago International
+  * Duties included: Maintaining and documenting IT infrastructure and service at hotel from back office to guest area.
+This involves internet and computer network from server room to end-user device, Property Management System, Door lock system.
+Also, providing failover procedure for the operational system component as well as Staff training and guide.

+* September 2016 - September 2017: IT Supervisor
   * Aston Manado Hotel, Archipelago International
   * Duties included: Maintaining and documenting IT infrastructure and service at hotel from back office to guest area.
 This involves internet and computer network from server room to end-user device, Property Management System, Door lock system.
 Also, providing failover procedure for the operational system component as well as Staff training and guide.

 <!-- Skills
 ======